Category Archives: Spiritual Sociology

 So, our quest is not in finding power but in reclaiming the power connected to our bodies so we can focus it towards the areas where we do our life work.
 Then we will naturally experience deep healing, have courage to face up to our fears and then with all our extra energy, lavish the world with our unkempt, beautiful passion.
 Our raw, wild power has been too long held down by twisted, mangled ideas.
 It’s time to clean them out.

 May our values be our true beacon.
 Those values which guide us to right action, which the power-filled spirits can get behind and support.
-May our spiritual training be in learning the secrets of Power-With, as we learn to open ourselves to the vast resources of wisdom and dedication from these spirits willing to be our partners in bringing discordant energies back into balance.
+May our spiritual training be in learning the secrets of Power-With, as we learn to open ourselves to the vast resources of wisdom and dedication from these Spirits of Kindness willing to be our partners in bringing discordant energies back into balance.

 For, we do not do anything alone.
 We do not create without resources.
 We do not affect without connection and we do not bridge without other parties.
 The way to move power is Together.
 This is more healing, individually and collectively than anything we could attempt to do alone.
 “Working with” requires that we work through our fear of other to learn discernment and then trust.
 Trust, fundamentally, in ourselves.
 Trust, always, in the allies we have met in the other planes.
 Trust, gradually in the people who we have forged our bonds with, based on the values that we hold in common.